C – Definitions of Ailments

 – – Relieves intestinal gas, pain and distention; promotes peristalsis.

 – Carminatives – Herbs containing volatile oil, used to excite intestinal peristalsis and provoke an expulsion of flatus.
 A substance that relieves gas and gripping (severe pain in the bowel).
-Plants rich in aromatic volatile oils that stimulate the digestive system to work properly and with ease, soothing the gut wall, reducing any inflammation, easing griping pains, and helping the removal of gas from the digestive tract.
+Plants rich in volatile oils that stimulate the digestive system to work properly and with ease, soothing the gut wall, reducing any inflammation, easing griping pains, and helping the removal of gas from the digestive tract.
 (Return to Stomachic) Is expelling gas from the stomach or intestines so as to relieve flatulence or abdominal pain or distension.

 – Carotene – A yellow to orange pigment that is converted into vitamin A in the body.
 There are several different forms, including alpha-, beta-, and gamma—carotene.
 Fat-soluble plant pigments.

-– Carotenoids – A group of phytochemicals that act as antioxidants and includes the carotenes as well as some other substances.
+– Carotenoids – A group of phytochemicals that act as and includes the carotenes as well as some other substances.

 – Cartilage – A type of connective tissue that acts as a shock absorber at joint interfaces.